mergermarket/tf_aws_lambda_cron/README.md

-# AWS Lambda Terraform Module
+# AWS Lambda Cron Terraform Module

-This module...
+This module will deploy a lambda function and a cron rule to run the lambda function on a schedule.

 ## Module Input Variables